Emmanuel Kembe

-Emmanuel Kembe is a South Sudanese reggae musician.
+Emmanuel Kembe (born January 9, 1969) is a South Sudanese reggae musician.

 Biography

-Emmanuel Mark Kembe was born January 9, 1969, in Wau, Western Bahr el-Ghazal, New Sudan the now Republic of South Sudan.
+Emmanuel Mark Kembe was born in Wau, Western Bahr el-Ghazal, New Sudan, in the present Republic of South Sudan.

-Kembe lived in exile since 1994–2005 and has been recognized in the stream media due to his songs beginning with Shen Shen his first album.
+Kembe lived in exile between 1994 and 2005.
+Shen Shen was his first album.

 Music career

 Born a singer songwriter singing mostly in English, his Pop-Reggae features, musician through his inspirational reggae music, Kembe has gained fame through the various works he has done by his music career.
 He founded Kembe Music International in 2010.